TonyPhipps/SIEM/Threat-Hunting.md

 # Threat Hunting
-The main purpose of threat hunting is to reduce the time required to find traces of attackers that  have  already  compromised  the  IT  environment.
-By  finding  these  traces  as  soon  as possible, the impact of breaches to the organization can be minimized.
-Reduction of the breach detection gap is another important goal.
+The main goals of threat hunting are to
+- detect compromises that existing systems failed to detect.
+- minimize the impact of breaches by shrinking the breach detection gap.
+- convert hunts into automated detections.

 Other benefits of threat hunting are:
 - Identification of gaps in visibility necessary to detect and respond to a specific attacker TTP.